Show All Answers

 Any participant who is registered and has a disability that impacts participation in recreation programs may request Inclusion Services.

 Once you submit your request for Inclusion Services, you will receive an email confirmation that your request has been received.
 Staff will review your information and contact you regarding your request.

-Please note: To allow adequate time for processing and assessment, please allow at least three weeks for your request to be process.
+Please note: To allow adequate time for processing and assessment, please allow at least three weeks for your request to be processed.
 This allows us to discover what would be helpful and time to find the staff or equipment needed to set each person up for success!

 It is the process of providing supports, adaptations and training to ensure that individual needs and desires for participation are met in ways that are reasonable, safe, and do not fundamentally alter the nature of the recreation program or activity.
 Reasonable accommodations for District programs and activities are available and are determined on an individual basis.

 No. Recreation program registration is on a first-come, first-serve basis.

 Participants must be able to meet the minimum eligibility requirements.
 Reasonable accommodations may be used to assist a participant in meeting the minimum eligibility requirements.
 Regardless of disability, participants must be able to meet the minimum requirements for age, capacity, and fee.

 Age override request on the basis of disability will not be approved, unless participants without disabilities are also granted age overrides on a case-by-case basis.
 Age override request will only be approved if the program is still age/grade appropriate.
 For example, a 15 year-old will not be approved for participation in a program designed for 5-7 year-old children regardless of cognitive or developmental abilities.